Ayden-McDole-1/Life-Expectancy-Modeling-GLM-MLR-/README.md

 The project focuses on the model-building process, including variable selection, diagnostic testing, and comparison between classical linear regression and generalized linear models.

+Link to where I found the dataset on Kaggle: https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?

 ## Research Question:

 Which socioeconomic and health indicators are most strongly associated with life expectancy, and do generalized linear models outperform classical linear regression when modeling global life expectancy data?